Extracting the speed of sound of QCD from transverse momentum fluctuations: Fitting ATLAS data

 \section{Fitting ATLAS data}

 The ATLAS analysis~\cite{ATLAS:2024jvf} classifies events according to the value of $N_{ch}$.
-This is a major difference compared to the analyses by the CMS~\cite{CMS:2024sgx} and ALICE collaborations~\cite{ALICE:2025rtg}, which use a separate centrality classifier.
-Such a third-party centrality estimator has in general non-trivial correlations with $N_{ch}$ and $[p_{TA}]$.
-They bias the quantity of interest, which is the correlation between $[p_{TA}]$ and $N_{ch}$~\cite{Nijs:2023bzv}.
-The general motivation for using a separate centrality estimator is to avoid the ``self correlation" with the charged multiplicity used for the analysis, which induces another bias.
-The unfolding of statistical fluctuations carried out in Sec.~\ref{s:poisson} corrects this effect.
+This is a major difference compared to the pioneering analysis by the CMS Collaboration~\cite{CMS:2024sgx}, which uses a separate centrality classifier.
+Such a third-party centrality classifier has in general non-trivial correlations with $N_{ch}$ and $[p_{TA}]$.\footnote{ATLAS also defines centrality according to a different observable, which is the energy deposited in forward calorimeters.
+In practice, however, this has no effect on the analysis carried out in this paper, since events are binned according to the value of $N_{ch}$, not to the value of centrality.} They bias the quantity of interest, which is the correlation between $[p_{TA}]$ and $N_{ch}$~\cite{Nijs:2023bzv}.
+This has been shown in detail by the ALICE Collaboration~\cite{ALICE:2025rtg}, which has compared nine different estimators.
+The motivation for using a separate centrality classifier was to avoid the ``self correlation" with the charged multiplicity used for the analysis, which induces another bias.
+This self-correlation is taken care of by the unfolding of statistical fluctuations carried out in Sec.~\ref{s:poisson}, and is no longer a problem.

 ATLAS measures the mean value and the relative variance $k_2$ of $[p_{TA}]$ as a function of $N_{ch}$ (Fig.~\ref{fig:ATLASfits} (b) and (c)).
 They subtract the contribution of self-correlations from the variance, and only include the contribution of two-particle correlations.
 Therefore, $k_2$ measures the dynamical fluctuations of $[p_{TA}]$~\cite{STAR:2005vxr} and would vanish for uncorrelated particles.
 Note, however, that no rapidity gap between the two particles is implemented, so that there could be a contribution to the variance from short-range nonflow correlations~\cite{Parida:2024ckk}.
 We assume that they are negligible.